 Keep these bad web design examples in mind when you’re making your site to keep customers from turning away.

-Looking for more ways to spruce up your site?
+Looking for more ways to spruce up your website?
 Check out our website daily for more articles like this one.
 Visit the Marketing and Tech section of the Everything Entrepreneur Blog to learn more about web design and UX.